Diving in Palau, Yap & Truk

 There are two commercial banks in Yap, the Bank of the FSM and the Bank of

 Hawaii.
-US currency is used.
-Credit cards are accepted by most hotels, travelers
+U.S. currency is used.
+Major credit cards are accepted by most hotels, travelers

 checks are recommended for purchases at restaurants and for shopping.